Understanding How to Get a Visa for Vietnam.

 Why get an eVisa over another?

 While the e-Visa is an important step in easing access to Vietnam, it’s not for everyone since it is only offered for 40 citizenships, and is single-entry only.
 This means that if you enter and leave Vietnam, and then plan to re-enter all within a 30 day period, you are NOT covered by the new e-Visa.
-Alternatively, a multiple-entry visa is more for you.
-If you check out the Sherpa App, we breakdown the three basic visa types for travelling to Vietnam.
+Alternatively, a multiple-entry visa is likely more for you.

 So, why is this important?